willsputra/swift-Hospital-lab-swift-intro-000/README.md

 **(11)** - Create a new struct called `AdvisoryBoardMember` which has two instance properties (both of which should be variables).
 One should be called `name` of type `String`.
 The other should be called `vacationDays` of type `Int` with a default value of `30`.
 As well, implement the function `wages()` which takes in no argument and returns a `Double`.
 In your implementation of this function, you should return back the number `100_000.00` (or 100000.00, they are both the same thing).

 **(12)** Next is something that will show how powerful these protocols really are.
-Extend the `AdvisoryBoardMember` class and adopt the following the following protocols in this extension.
+Extend the `AdvisoryBoardMember` struct and adopt the following the following protocols in this extension.

 * `Payable`
 * `TimeOff`